Rhidaya “Rhiya” Trivedi, Associate/Comrade

 Today, while continuing to fight wrongful convictions of all kinds, Ron and Rhiya have many side-projects: a curling league for small radical law firms, a podcast entitled “Thoughts I’ve Thought”, a law review article about how everyone should be accompanied by their demographic opposite, and the search for the perfect police precinct in which to play charades.

-Rhiya is admitted to practice in the Appellate Division, First Department.
+Rhiya is admitted to practice in the Appellate Division, First Department, the Southern District of New York, and the Eastern District of New York.